Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 Fifty-Five Bells and the Missing Bell Mystery

 However, after the Liberty Bell Savings Bonds drive of 1950, 55 replica bells were made, one for each of the 48 states as well as the District of Columbia and the territories.
-These creation of these replica bells were commissioned by the United States Department of the Treasury with the intention that they should be displayed for public admiration.
+The creation of these replica bells was commissioned by the United States Department of the Treasury with the intention that they should be displayed for public admiration.

 Most of the bells were hung near state capital buildings, but according to Martin Weil, writing for The Washington Post, the Washington, D.C. bell mysteriously disappeared sometime around the early 1980s.